sigasi/sigasi_insights/content/manual/libraries.md

 You can delete it, rename it and apply a different library mapping.
 In most cases, however, the default configuration is just what you need.

-## How to add files to Common Libraries ?
+## How to add files to Common Libraries?

 In any newly created VHDL project, the `Common Libraries` folder contains the VHDL files of the `IEEE` and `STD` libraries.